 CAN WE REALLY SAVE THE PLANET BY ELIMINATING MEAT FROM OUR DIETS?

 “This was clearly a highly biased group, and the outcome of their report was therefore inevitably a foregone conclusion.
 Convening a one-sided group on a topic cannot be expected to produce a balanced outcome.
 It would be like pretending to negotiate an agreement in Congress with only one party at the table.
 Like-minded people talking to themselves is not a scientific debate, and the product of these inbred conversations cannot be considered a scientific product.”
-Nina T, chiming in from her blog (discussed below)
+Nina T, chiming in from her blog (discussed below) If you are a person who eschews meat because of a love of animals; while I don’t necessarily agree with that viewpoint, I get it.
+However, if you are a person who avoids meat because you believe it’s good for the health of both our planet and the people living on our planet, research has shown that this is simply not true (I’ll show you why momentarily).

 I bring this up because one of the oldest and most celebrated medical journals in the world (LANCET) recently published a position paper (you would be correct in calling it a “MEDICAL GUIDELINE”), by 37 authors, titled Food in the Anthropocene: The EAT–Lancet Commission on Healthy Diets From Sustainable Food Systems.
 Citing “potentially catastrophic damage to the planet,” the authors called for a new “planetary health diet” that among other things, would dramatically reduce meat consumption, while saving 11 million lives a year in the process.